galaxyproject/gx-tool-db/README.rst

 ::

-    $ gx-tool-db export-panel-view best_practices main --require_label iwc_required
+    $ gx-tool-db export-panel-view best_practices main --require-label iwc_required

 The following command will produce a file (best_practices.yml) that will be a frozen version of usegalaxy.org tool panel containing only tools with the label ``iwc_required``.

 Since Galaxy doesn't know about these external labels, the panel is frozen and the above command needs to be re-run as new tools are labelled.
-Alternatively, when using ``--exclude_label`` main's sections can have tools added to them and they will be assumed to be non-deprecated and will appear in the tool panel.
+Alternatively, when using ``--exclude-label`` main's sections can have tools added to them and they will be assumed to be non-deprecated and will appear in the tool panel.

 ::

-    $ gx-tool-db export-panel-view best_practices main --exclude_label deprecated
+    $ gx-tool-db export-panel-view best_practices main --exclude-label deprecated

 This application provides some utilities for automatically applying these tool labels but manual curation is still important when grouping tools.
 This can be done in the YAML